narrative

 SPITTLER FAMILY

-[NOTE: Several SPITTLER ancestors are noted as being from FREIBURG Germany, near the Swiss border.
-There is a section of Freiburg called "Haslach" but this was not created until the 20th century.
-However there is a town called Haslach im Kinzigtal located about 44 km north of Freiburg which is the probable home of our SPITTLER family.
-More on Haslach]
+Several SPITTLER ancestors are noted as being from FREIBURG Germany, near the Swiss border.
+There is a section of Freiburg called "Haslach" which was incorporated into the city on January 1, 1890.]

 Upon arriving in America, the two families settled near Water Valley, NY but later moved to Hamburg (about 15 miles south of Buffalo) where Jacob became a shoemaker.
 Jacob and Mary had 4 more children - William (1847-1887) who married Carrie REPPERT, Frederick (1849-?), Tilda (1852-1890) who married Henry RUSH and Albert (1856-1925) who married Ada BYRON.
 George and Frederick both moved to California and started drug stores near Santa Cruz, Albert became a butcher and William operated a hotel in North Evans, NY.
 George and children Charles Frederick (1875-1951) and Ida Flora are buried in Colusa, CA. Olive Spittler (1874-1944), daughter of William and Carrie Reppert Spittler is buried in San Bernadino, CA.